Charles Napier (British Army officer, born 1782): Service in Indian subcontinent

+Campaign in Sindh

-In 1842, at the age of 60, Napier was appointed Major General to the command of the British Indian Army within the Bombay Presidency.
-Here Lord Ellenborough's policy led Napier to Sindh Province (Scinde), for the purpose of quelling the insurrection of the Muslim rulers who had remained hostile to the Company rule in India following the First Anglo-Afghan War.
-Napier's campaign against these chieftains resulted in victories in the Battle of Miani (Meanee) against General Hoshu Sheedi and the Battle of Hyderabad, and then the subjugation of the Sindh, and its annexation by its eastern neighbours as the Sind Division.
+In 1842, at the age of 60, Napier was appointed Major General to the command of the Company's Army within the Bombay Presidency.
+Here Lord Ellenborough's policy led Napier to Sindh (Romanized as Scinde) which at the time was ruled by Talpur dynasty, for the purpose of quelling the insurrection of the local rulers who had remained hostile to the Company rule in India following the First Anglo-Afghan War.
+Napier's campaign resulted in victories in the Battle of Miani (Meanee) against the Sindhi army led by the Makrani general Hoshu Sheedi and the Battle of Hyderabad, after which the subjugation of lower Indus region began with British presence cemented, Sindh was then annexed and attached to Bombay Presidency as the Sind Division and Khairpur was carved out as an vassal.

 His orders had been only to put down the rebels: by conquering the whole Sindh Province, he greatly exceeded his mandate.
 Napier was supposed to have despatched to his superiors the short, notable message, "Peccavi", the Latin for "I have sinned" (which was a pun on I have Sindh).
 This pun appeared under the title 'Foreign Affairs' in Punch magazine on 18 May 1844.
-The true author of the pun was, however, Englishwoman Catherine Winkworth, who submitted it to Punch, which then printed it as a factual report.
+The true author of the pun was, however, the Englishwoman Catherine Winkworth, who submitted it to Punch, which then printed it as a factual report.
 Later, Napier made several comments on the Sindh adventure to the effect of: "If this was a piece of rascality, it was a noble piece of rascality!"